Sports in the New York metropolitan area

 Sports Illustrated Stadium is the home venue of the New York Red Bulls (MLS) and Gotham FC (NWSL).

 The New York metropolitan area is one of only two in the United States with more than one team in each of the "Big Four" major professional sports leagues, along with two in Major League Soccer.
-New York metropolitan area sports teams have been crowned champions of their respective leagues on 69 occasions.
+New York metropolitan area sports teams have been crowned champions of their respective leagues on 69 occasions, most recently being the 2025-26 New York Knicks.
 American football, baseball and basketball are the city's most-followed sports.

 New York City is the headquarters of Major League Baseball, Major League Soccer, the National Basketball Association, the National Football League, the National Hockey League, the National Women's Soccer League, and the Women's National Basketball Association.

 It hosts the US Open, one of the four Grand Slam tennis tournaments, and the New York City Marathon, the world's largest.
 The Millrose Games is an annual track and field meet whose featured event is the Wanamaker Mile.
 Boxing is also prominent, with events like the Amateur Boxing Golden Gloves being held at Madison Square Garden each year.

 New York City hosted the 1996 World Cup of Hockey, the 1998 Goodwill Games and the 1984 Summer Paralympics.

+When the Knicks won the 2026 NBA Finals, the New York metropolitan area became the third city in the 21st century (Boston and Los Angeles are the other two) to have at least one championship in the four major pro sports.
+If MLS is counted, the New York metropolitan area would be the second city after Los Angeles to see a team in each of the "Big Four" and MLS win a championship in the 21st century.